 This is affecting more than a million units all around the world.
 It is so common that Toyota issued an “enhanced warranty” on this, which is long expired now.

 This service covers 4WD Rav4 and 2WD Rav4 automatic vehicles.
 It also covers the Toyota Picnic and Toyota Avensis models of the same years (2001-2005).

 We always stand by our customers.
 For our warranty on this service, please check the “Warranty” tab on this page.

-Did you already service your ECM with any other shop or Company and they could not fix it?
+Did you already service your ECM with any other shop or Company and they could not fix it? or, did you try fixing it yourself following any video and realized that it does not work?
 No worries, we accept those units too.
-ECMs that have been serviced previously by others may take a little more time because in some cases, we need to fix additional problems induced by what the third party did, but we will gladly accept your unit and do our best to help.
+ECMs that have been serviced previously by other shops or units attempted to be repaired by yourself, may take a little more time because in some cases, we need to fix additional problems induced by any previous repair attempt, but we will gladly accept your unit and do our best to help.

-Why replacing it?
-New or used ECMs are giving the same problems and the Toyota Rav4 ECM repair cost is much less than the Toyota Rav4 ECM replacement cost.
-We offer the most complete service on these units, as we cover the whole unit, not just the transmission problem.
-Also, our competitors are not replacing the damaged parts.
-We do.
+New or used (recycled) ECMs are giving the same problems, some in the long run and others in a few months.
+Also, the repair cost of the ECM is much less than the cost of a brand new replacement ECM.
+We offer the most complete service on these units, as we cover the whole unit, not just the transmission problem and not just the symptom of the problem, but the cause of the problem too.